Carson Vitale

-Carson R. Vitale (born August 25, 1988) is a Canadian professional baseball coach.
-He is the Major League Field Coordinator for the Seattle Mariners of Major League Baseball (MLB).
+Carson R. Vitale (born August 25, 1988) is a Canadian professional baseball bench coach for the Miami Marlins of Major League Baseball (MLB).
+He has previously served as a field coordinator for the Seattle Mariners.

 Career

+Playing Career

 Vitale attended Lambrick Park Secondary School in Victoria, British Columbia.
 Viatale attended Laredo College for his freshman year of college, and transferred to McLennan Community College for his sophomore year.
 Vitale transferred to Creighton University for his final two years of college.

+Vitale was drafted by the Texas Rangers in the 38th round of the 2010 MLB draft.
+He played for the rookie–level Arizona League Rangers and Low–A Spokane Indians in 2010, and for Spokane again in 2011.